childsb/glusterfs-hadoop-docs/HowToBuild.markdown

 ## Some simple (and complex) ways to contribute

 Wether you're a Linux guru, a DevOps smarty pants, a JVM ninja, a MapReduce hacker, or maybe just a wiki-formatting expert -- we'd love to get some help from you...
-And you will learn alot of cool stuff working on this project.
-Here is a list of possible places to start: [[HackIdeas]].
+And you will learn a lot of cool stuff working on this project.
+Check out the Hack Ideas below for some ideas.

 ## Development Process